-A modern overview or summary on Harvard Business' current thinking on negotiation.
-Theoretically biased but reasonably comprehensive.
+Our review and summary of Harvard Business' thinking on negotiation.
+Heavily biased towards theory, yet reasonably comprehensive.
 (July 2003)

 Publication Date: 2006-11-20

-‘Negotiation’ is part of a series of books produced by the Harvard Business School.
-This book is well written and uses simple language to facilitate the needs of both the novice negotiator and is a practical tool for any business manager.
-It provides an excellent structural foundation in the basics of negotiation skills development.
-Additionally, there are a number of well-crafted worksheets to help develop and apply the concepts and principles illustrated by the book, and allows free access to a variety of on-line tools developed by the Harvard Business School.
+Negotiation is part of a series of books produced by the Harvard Business School.
+This book is well written and uses simple language to facilitate the needs of the novice negotiator.
+It’s also a practical tool for any business manager.
+The book gives an excellent structural foundation in the essentials of negotiation skills development.
+Additionally, there are a number of well-crafted worksheets to help develop and apply the concepts illustrated by the book, as well as free access to a variety of online tools developed by the Harvard Business School.

-The book however is very theoretical in nature and academically biased – more real world examples would have served well to better illustrate points.
+However, the book is very theoretical in nature and academically biased.
+More real-world examples would have served well to better to illustrate essential points.

-The final chapter shows how to enhance and increase your negotiation skills and describing the characteristics of effective negotiation.
+The final chapter shows how to enhance and increase your negotiation skills.
+It also outlines the characteristics of effective negotiation.
 Experience is the best teacher in acquiring and developing the skills we need to be successful.

-This book is an good developmental tool, which provides sound basics in learning negotiation skills.
-We have however stopped recommending this book to our Sales Negotiation Training graduates, due to its dry nature.
-We favour some of the other books dense in stories, also reviewed.
+This book is a useful developmental tool, providing the sound basics in learning negotiation skills.
+We have, however, stopped recommending Harvard’s book to our Sales Negotiation Training graduates, due to its dry nature.
+We favor some of the other books available that are dense in stories, which we have also reviewed.